 Yes, with a LCF or permit from a state with which PA has reciprocity.
 There are a number of exceptions identified in § 6106(b) where firearms may be carried either loaded or transported unloaded with ammunition stored in a separate container by individuals without a permit.
 Exceptions include law enforcement officers, on-duty members of the military as well as a number of others.

-Can you carry a firearm in bars and restaurants that serve alcohol in Pennsylvania?
+Can you carry a concealed firearm in bars and restaurants that serve alcohol in Pennsylvania?

 Yes, there is no statute making it illegal to concealed carry with a LCF or permit from a state with which PA has reciprocity, unless posted.